thegrubbsian/NoRMatic/readme.md

 #NoRMatic
-NoRMatic is a wrapper/extender for the excellent NoRM library for interacting with MongoDB.
-NoRM exposes a complete LINQ provider over MongoDB collections.
+NoRMatic is a wrapper/extender for the excellent NoRM library (thanks to Andrew Theken) for interacting with MongoDB in .NET.
+NoRM exposes a complete LINQ provider over MongoDB collections along with helpers for index and collection management as well as strongly typed document mapping.
 NoRMatic applies an easy-to-use API in an ActiveRecord style using NoRM as it's underlying data access layer.
-NoRMatic also provides behavior hooks for before and after save, before and after, delete, soft deleting, versioning, and basic auditing.
+NoRMatic also provides behavior hooks for before and after save, before and after delete, as well as soft deleting, versioning, and basic auditing.

 ##Basics
 Most of what you'll need to use NoRMatic is provided in the NoRMaticModel<T> base class.
 Any class inheriting from this will be able to take advantage of the following members: